This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 Feeding

-Newborn rats normally nurse about every 2 to 3 hours.
-You’ll need to feed pinkies about every 2-3 hours during the day and once in the middle of the night for the first week and every 3 hours the second week.
+Newborn rats normally nurse about every 3 hours.
+You’ll need to feed pinkies every 3-4 hours during the day and once in the middle of the night for the first week and every 4-5 hours the second week.
 Feeding too often will prevent proper digestion.

-This 13-day-old roof rat baby is licking/sucking a small feeding tube cut short.
+This 13-day-old roof rat baby is licking/sucking the catheter.

-You must have the rag or eye dropper in the baby’s mouth when it sucks so the baby sucks on the “nipple.”
-One person tried just dripping formula into the open mouths while the babies sucked, and the babies swallowed too much air.
+You must have the rag, sponge or eye dropper in the baby’s mouth when he sucks so the baby sucks on the “nipple.”
+DO NOT just drip the formula into his open mouth because he will swallow too much air.
 This can be fatal because rats cannot burp.
 Air bloating the stomach must be sucked out with a needle and syringe through the body and stomach wall.

-It’s a good idea to sterilize the feeding equipment—including the catheter or rag—every morning in boiling water.
 Mixed formula can be refrigerated for 24 hours before you need to discard it.
-Warm only the amount of formula you need to feed by placing it in a small container sitting in a cup of warm water.
-You can microwave the formula if you are very very careful and only do it for 3-5 seconds at a time.
+Warm only the amount of formula you need to feed.
+One way is to place it in a small container sitting in a cup of warm water.
+You can also microwave the formula if you are very very careful and only do it for 3-5 seconds at a time.
 Test the temperature of the formula on your wrist before feeding it.
 It should feel warm but not hot.
+When I’m feeding more than 1 or 2 babies at a time, I keep the formula warm on an electric mug warmer on high.

 This 13-day-old roof rat is power sucking!

+Until their fur becomes fluffy (at about 3 weeks of age), baby rats can’t keep themselves warm and you must continue to give them supplemental heat.
 By 3 weeks of age the rat will be eating mostly solid food, although he wouldn’t be weaned yet, so you should still be offering some formula.
-At this age you need to move the baby from a box into an escape-proof cage.
+At this age you need to move the baby from a box into an escape-proof cage with a water bottle.
 When a domestic rat baby is about 3-4 weeks old, it is a good idea to get him or her another rat companion of about the same age.
 Rats are very social and need to learn how to get along with other rats as a baby.
-At 4 weeks you can completely wean your baby and congratulate yourself on a job well done!
+At 4 weeks you can completely wean your baby and stop giving formula, and congratulate yourself on a job well done!

 Special Notes for Orphaned Wild Rats